cavtools/cav/README.md

     Lessons so far: Web frameworks are hard, Deno is awesome, and creating your own tools is a great way to learn things you never knew you never knew [🍃](https://www.youtube.com/watch?v=O9MvdMqKvpU)
-  - End-to-end type safety is fairly straightforward TypeScript witchcraft.
+  - End-to-end typesafety is fairly straightforward TypeScript witchcraft.
     Short summary: TypeScript strips type imports at build time, making it possible to import server-side type definitions into client-side code without bundling consequences.
 The client can then use those types to keep